High Potential: Ratings

 The premiere of High Potential saw a 220% increase in viewership, reaching 11.5 million viewers across platforms (including Hulu and Hulu on Disney+) within three days, from an initial 3.6 million on ABC alone.
 In the key 18-49 demographic, the rating rose by 354% (from 0.35 to 1.59) after 3 days of additional viewing across multiple streaming platforms.
 On Hulu, the series ranked in the Top 15 and held the No. 1 spot for three consecutive days starting September 22.

 High Potential later became the most-watched new series on ABC in six years, surpassing The Conners' record from the 2018-2019 season.
 The October 22 episode was watched by 6.83 million viewers in Live + 7 Days metric, marking ABC's top spot in the Tuesday night scripted lineup for the first time in four years.
 After including streaming data from Hulu and Disney+, the episode's viewership rose to 10.49 million viewers - a 191% increase from its Live + Same Day ratings of 3.6 million, with steady viewership retention since the pilot.

 Nielsen Media Research, which records streaming viewership on U.S. television screens, revealed that High Potential ranked as the No. 12 show of the fall among adults 18–49 in Nielsen live+7 ratings, with a 0.57 rating.
 Including seven days of streaming, the show rose to No. 1 in the demographic with a 2.33 rating, reflecting a 309% increase driven by its performance on Hulu.
 It also became the most-streamed broadcast entertainment series of the fall, with 4.3 million streaming viewers, which boosted its total viewership from 6.5 million in live+7 to 10.8 million across platforms, making it the third most-watched show in total viewers.

 The January 14, 2025, episode of High Potential set a series high with 13.19 million cross-platform viewers over seven days and a 2.44 rating in the adults 18-49 demographic (about 3.27 million viewers).
 The episode also drew 9.14 million viewers in Nielsen's seven-day linear ratings.
 Streaming accounted for about 31% of the audience, with 4.05 million viewers, particularly skewing younger, with more than two-thirds of the 18-49 viewers (about 2.22 million people) watching via streaming.
 This performance marked the largest audience for an ABC drama in over four years, since Grey's Anatomy episodes in fall 2020.
 High Potential was the most-watched premiere on ABC's fall 2025 lineup, attracting 11.9 million multi-platform viewers within seven days of its debut.
-Including encore broadcasts, the total audience reached 15.9 million viewers, representing a 28% increase over the series' previous fall debut, which drew 9.3 million viewersduring the same period.
+Including encore broadcasts, the total audience reached 15.9 million viewers, representing a 28% increase over the series' previous fall debut, which drew 9.3 million viewers during the same period.